GabeScott/standard-works-vault/General Conference/2025 April - Divine Authority, Sublime Young Men.md

 During that anguished and sleepless night before of searching for understanding and peace, he had received a strong impression of what his family most needed—and what his ward most needed.
 It was to hear the voice of their bishop, their ward Aaronic Priesthood president, their grieving father, pronounce the promises of the sacramental covenant.

 So, in due course, he knelt with those priests and spoke to His Father.
-With the pathos of that occasion, he pronounced some of the most powerful words that anyone is ever allowed to say out loud in this lifetime.
+With the pathos of that occasion, he pronounced some of the most powerful words that anyone is ever allowed to say out loud in this lifetime.[^2]

 Words of eternal consequence.